Biswas57/kaflow/Engineering_Requirements.md

 To do so, you should write a wrapper class called `TributaryCLI` that allows the user to input commands that create, modify, and interact with a tributary cluster system.
 This class should be in a separate package to the `api/core` packages of your library, as it shouldn't be a part of your library that other engineers developing their own event-driven systems would use.

 As an **example** of what commands your CLI may provide, the following table has CRUD operations that you can implement - you can add/modify/remove CRUD operations as you see fit.
-If you choose to implement the table as is, note that you are free to modify the naming/syntax/output of commands. **The only requirement for the CLI is that you can use it to showcase an implementation of the [Engineering Requirements](#1-engineering-requirements) discussed in Section 1** - again, the table is only a guide.
+If you choose to implement the table as is, note that you are free to modify the naming/syntax/output of commands. **The only requirement for the CLI is that you can use it to showcase an implementation of the [Engineering Requirements](#1-engineering-requirements) discussed in Section 1**.

 <table>
   <tr>